Moving from South Africa

 Economically our country can look forward with confidence, thanks to a number of reforms over the last three decades and ongoing good management.

 The quality of the education is another attraction.
 A 2015 OECD report ranked New Zealand one of the world’s top 20 countries for ‘Average performance on international student achievement tests’ (measuring 15 year olds' competence with maths and science).
-And all eight of New Zealand’s universities appeared in the top 500 QS World University Rankings 2018 (5/8 of them in the top 300).
+More recently, New Zealand ranked seventh in the Global Human Capital Report 2017 in preparing people for future work.
+While all eight of New Zealand’s universities appeared in the top 500 QS World University Rankings 2018 (five of them in the top 300).

 Healthcare and public services are also top notch.